JuliaPhylo/PhyloTraits.jl/docs/src/man/phyloregression.md

 ### From known parameters

 If we assume that we know the exact model of evolution that generated the traits, we can do ancestral trait reconstruction.
-Here, we simulated trait 1 ourselves, so we can use the true process, with the true parameters.
+Here, we simulated trait 1 ourselves (see next section), so we can use the true process with the true parameters.
-In other words, we can reconstruct the state at the internal nodes, given the values at the tips, the known value at the root and the known BM variance.
+In other words, we can reconstruct the state at the internal nodes, given the values at the tips, the known value at the root (2) and the known BM variance (0.5).
 ```@example tree_trait
-ancTrait1 = ancestralreconstruction(truenet, trait1, params_trait1)
+ancTrait1 = ancestralreconstruction(truenet, dat.trait1, ParamsBM(2, 0.5))
 nothing # hide
 ```
 Function [`ancestralreconstruction`](@ref) creates an object with type